javedblch/image-perspective-distortion-javascript/README.md

 Fish-Eye Perspective is a technique that simulates the distortion caused by viewing an object through a fish-eye lens.
 This effect is achieved by warping the image so that straight lines appear curved.

-To apply Fish-Eye Perspective to your own images, you can use the `applyFishEyeEffect()` function in the `fishEyeEffect.html` file.
+To apply Fish-Eye Perspective to your own images, you can use the `applyFishEyePerspective()` function in the `applyFishEyePerspective.html` file.
 This function takes as input the image to be distorted, as well as the strength of the fish-eye effect.

 ## Stereographic Projection